volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Please strictly adhere to the example template provided: #{example_plans}.
 List of GitHub issues to aggregate: [#{issues}].
 ```

-Afain, I didn't wrote this prompt myself.
-Ifter I got exactly the same problem with the structure, formatting and wrong groupping.
+After all, I got similar results with exactly the same problems with the structure, formatting and wrong groupping.
+But with human-readable format and almost ready to be presented.
 Ok, at least we have something.
-I checked issue titles, fixed some of them, then removed all the issues which I won't solve during this week.
+I checked issue titles, fixed and formatted some of them, then removed all the issues which I won't solve during this week and send the report.
-Later, of course, I added labels for the issues which I will solve soon.
-So the label name is "soon".
-By doing this I solved the problem with issues which I won't and will solve.
-Moreover, I started labeling those issues which I will solve soon.

 ## What about meaning extraction from the text?